kj3moraes/verCE/README.md

 * Function calls
 * `extern` keyword

 More features will be added soon.
-Refer to the `LANGUAGE_DOC.md` for information on how to use the language, what is supported and how to get started.
+Refer to `docs/LANGUAGE_DOC.md` for information on how to use the language, what is supported and how to get started.

 ## Building and Experimenting